Maria-Wiatr/Report_AWSD/README.md

 ## Data architecture

-The data warehouse architecture is implemented entirely within **Microsoft Fabric**.
+The data warehouse architecture runs entirely within **Microsoft Fabric**.
 The solution is organized as a master pipeline that orchestrates four sub-pipelines, each responsible for a specific stage of the data processing workflow.
 The diagram below shows the end-to-end flow:

 <img width="949" height="222" alt="image" src="https://github.com/user-attachments/assets/390302de-df9d-4f41-baa7-58c6420abc8b" />